 Our license agreements include contingent payments that will become payable if and when certain development, regulatory and commercial milestones are achieved.
-We do not expect the payments associated with these milestones to have a significant impact on our liquidity in the near-term.
-During the next 12 months, we expect to make milestone payments related to our license agreements of approximately \$18.0.
+As of June 30, 2018, we do not expect the payments associated with these milestones to have a significant impact on our liquidity in the near-term.
+During the next 12 months, we expect to make milestone payments related to our license agreements of approximately \$16.0.